How to Make Beef Kushiyaki

 Combine the marinade mixture and the beef into a ziplock bag (my favorite, underutilized kitchen accessory!) and let it soak at room temperature for at least 30 minutes.

-There are several different ways to cook this.
-The key is to cook them hot and and fast.
+The key is to cook it hot and fast.
 Ideally, the beef will brown quickly and will develop a scrumptious glaze with the marinade.
+There are several different ways to do this.
+No matter which way you choose, you will spend less than 10 minutes cooking these.
+They go super fast, especially if you cut the beef paper-thin.

 I am temporarily living in a condo and don't have access to my Big Green Egg grill, otherwise I would have definitely cooked it on that.
 Open up the vents and get a nice hot grill surface and these will be seared to perfection in just a couple of minutes.